geins-io/ralph-ui/README.md

 All notable changes will be added to this section

+## [18.0.2] - 2023-03-24

+### Fixed

+- Secure being on search page before setting "RELEVANCE" as sort option (can happen while routing to search page)

 ## [18.0.1] - 2023-03-24

 You will need to either update your `sortOptions` data in `CaListSettings.vue` to include the new `RELEVANCE` option or you can use the new mixin `MixProductListSort` to handle the sort options.
-If you decide to use the new mixin (strongly recommended!), make sure to update your lang keys accordinlgy and to remove existing variables, props and watch in `CaListSettings.vue`, see update commit in Ralph for reference.
+If you decide to use the new mixin (strongly recommended!), make sure to update your lang keys accordinlgy and to remove existing variables, props and watch in `CaListSettings.vue`, see update commit (to Ralph UI 18.0.2) in Ralph for reference.

 ### Added